 3 Safety

-3.1 Transmission of a DSC announcement
+3.1 Transmission of a digital selective calling announcement

 The announcement of the safety message shall be made on one or more of the distress and safety calling frequencies using DSC and the safety call format.

 The DSC safety call may be addressed to all ships (VHF only), to a geographical area (MF/HF only), or to a specific ship.
 The frequency on which the safety message will be transmitted after the announcement shall be included in the DSC safety call.